You are here

 Birds of Prey

-In addition to the diverse array of coastal shorebirds that share our island, Holden Beach also is home to various birds of prey species.
+In addition to the diverse array of coastal shorebirds that share our island, Holden Beach is also home to various birds of prey species.
 These raptors play a vital role in maintaining the ecological balance of the area.

 Birds of prey help regulate populations of smaller animals, acting as natural pest control by preying on rodents, snakes, and other small mammals.
 Their presence signifies a healthy and robust ecosystem, indicating an abundance of prey species and suitable habitats.